PaperPrototype/Course-Guidebook/Guidelines/english.md

 ## COURSE_GUIDELINE_002
 **INTRODUCE CONCEPTS, EXPECT BEGINNERS, EXPLAIN JARGON**

 When introducing a new concept don't use any jargon or techincal words.
 Instead use plain english and simple words.
 Be as concise as possible, while still being thorough.
 Make sure that it is well explained with physical examples.
 Don't be vague, and make sure that no reader is left scratching their heads.
+A short but sweet explanation that really hits the spot is worth taking the time to make (epecially for the student).
+I'm not saying sit there and write every word to be perfect, just if you think of a better explanation or find a way to explain it that really makes sense, then go back and redo your explanation.
+This is something we highly value at Nanite3D.
 Once the student understand it, tell them the techinical name of the concept.
 (Make sure to add this concept and its jargon (technical word) to the Notes!)
 From then on use the jargon / technical word when explaining things.
+This way students learn words and vocab as they go through the lectures.

 ## COURSE_GUIDELINE_003